pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"no-else-return"+OR+"R1705")

 ### [R1706](#R1706) (consider-using-ternary)<a name="R1706"></a>
-Consider using ternary (%s if %s else %s)
+Consider using ternary (%s if %s else %s).

 Used when one of known pre-python 2.5 ternary syntax is used.

 **:x: Incorrect code**